cast-org/figuration/docs/4.0.0-alpha.5/utilities/visibility.md

 ---
 layout: docs
 title: Visibility
+description: Control an element's visibility without changing the display property.
 group: utilities
 ---

-Set the `visibility` of an element, meaning its `display` is not modified and will not affect layout. `.invisible` elements still take up space in the page.
-Content will be hidden both visually and for assistive technology/screen reader users.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+Set the `visibility` of an element, meaning its `display` is not modified and will not affect layout. `.invisible` elements still take up space in the page.
+Content will be hidden both visually and for assistive technology/screen reader users.

 ## Examples